Eviction Laws in California

 Can my landlord remove or evict me at any time for any reason?

-If your building is NOT rent controlled, then the landlord may be able to terminate the tenancy and remove you.
-First of all, if you are on a lease for a specific time period (usually the first year), then as long as you are not violating the lease or doing any criminal activity, you cannot be evicted.
+Note that if you are on a lease for a specific time period (usually the first year), then as long as you are not violating the lease or doing any criminal activity, you cannot be evicted for any reason.
 But usually after the 1st year lease is up, it is automatically converted to a month-to-month lease.
-If you are month-to-month, you may be removed or evicted for any reason other than illegal discrimination (see our full Guide to Tenants’ Rights).
-If you are concerned about getting evicted in the future, you may want to ask your landlord for a specific time commitment (such as 2 years or more).
-Of course, they can always say no to this.

 What is a “no-cause eviction”?

-A no cause eviction is when the landlord removes a tenant without giving any particular reason.
-For the most part, this is legal, unless the building is under rent control.
+A no-cause eviction is when the landlord removes a tenant without giving any particular reason.
+For most units in California, landlords may not remove a tenant other than for certain reasons (see above).

 This is generally distinct from a “no-fault” eviction, in which the tenant is evicted for good cause, but the reason is not the tenant’s fault.
 For example, the landlord may take the rental off the market completely, which would be a “good cause,” but is not the tenant’s fault.